Chipper Jones, Vlad Guerrero Among 4 To Join Baseball Hall Of Fame

 Seattle Mariners designated hitter Edgar Martinez, in his ninth year of consideration, fell 20 votes short at 70.4 percent.
 Starting pitcher Mike Mussina of the Baltimore Orioles and New York Yankees also came close at 63.5 percent.

-A veterans committee in December selected starting pitcher Jack Morris and shortstop Jack Trammell, who led strong Detroit Tigers teams in the 1980s, to also join the Hall of Fame in the 2018 class.
+A veterans committee in December selected starting pitcher Jack Morris and shortstop Alan Trammell, who led strong Detroit Tigers teams in the 1980s, to also join the Hall of Fame in the 2018 class.

 Sports

-Note: An earlier version of this story misidentified Alan Trammell as Jack Trammell.